rust-scicomp/website/pages/index.md

 </script>
 {% end no markup %}

 This workshop will be held virtually and is free to attend.
-If you want to attend the workshop, please [register using this form](https://forms.gle/anecaSbnmKmi3Ay47).
-Registration will close at 12:00 BST on Tuesday 11 July, and the links to join the workshop sessions will be sent out shortly after this.
+Registrations for the workshop are now closed.
+If an email containing the links to join the workshop sessions is not in your inbox or spam folder, please email Matthew (matthew.scroggs.14@ucl.ac.uk).

 ## Timetable
 The Scientific Computing in Rust 2023 workshop will feature a mixture of 30 minute talks by invited